 Q17Who will be on my dissertation?

-Professors from the Subprogram in Materials Science and Engineering will be your dissertation committee.
+Professors from the degree program will be your dissertation committee.
 Professors from other programs of the university may participate as well.

 Q1What is the Graduate Research Assistantship?
 NIMS Junior Researcher?

-NIMS offers NIMS Graduate Research Assistantship to excellent doctoral/master's students enrolled in Materials Science in Engineering at University of Tsukuba, who aspire to a career as researchers.
+NIMS offers NIMS Graduate Research Assistantship to excellent doctoral/master's students who enrolled in the specific degree programs at University of Tsukuba, who aspire to a career as researchers.
 The awarded students, NIMS Junior Researchers, will have opportunity to work as members of the NIMS laboratories and receive a monthly stipend for their activities.
 Study toward a degree is not deemed to be a duty.
 However, the assigned duties are consistent with the research objectives of the NIMS laboratory where you study.
 Eventually, the assistantship requirement can be fulfilled by focusing on the activities in the course of obtaining the degree.

 Q2How can I become the NIMS Junior Researcher?